pdqnguyen/pdqnguyen.github.io/_posts/2022-03-21-lyrics-part-1.md

 # Word counts by genre

-Although there are some noticeable trends in the word counts of genres, overall the distributions of word counts and song lengths per genre are quite broad.
+Although there are some noticeable trends in the word counts of genres, overall <span class="strong-text">the distributions of word counts and song lengths per genre are quite broad.</span>
-The overlap means lyrical complexity is likely not a sufficient means of distinguishing between genres.
+The overlap means <span class="strong-text">lyrical complexity is likely not a sufficient means of distinguishing between genres</span>.
 In the next article we'll expand on this, using more sophisticated lexical diversity measures to quantify the complexity of different genres.